ibm-watson-data-lab/shopping-list-vuejs-pouchdb/tutorial.md

       </md-list> <!-- list of shopping lists -->
 ```

 You still won't see any data on your web page because the `shoppingList` array is empty.
-Let's simulate the addition of a new shopping list be running a command on the browser's Developer Tools console:
+Let's simulate the addition of a new shopping list be running a command on the browser's Developer Tools console (you can access your JavaScript console in Chrome by choosing View --> Developers --> JavaScript Console from your Chrome menu.
+In Firefox it's Tools --> Web Developer --> Web Console):

 ```js
 var obj = {_id:'list:1',type:'list',version:1,title:'Food',checked:false,place:{title:'Whole Foods'},createdAt: '', updatedAt:''}